Aditya7024/Maths-P-S-/README.md

 This folder includes materials related to the concept of confidence intervals, which are used to estimate the range within which a population parameter lies based on a sample statistic.

 ### Contents
-- `confidence_interval.xlsx`: An Excel file containing data and calculations for various confidence interval examples.
+-https://github.com/Aditya7024/Maths-P-S-/blob/master/Confidence-Intervals/Practical-Confidence-intervals.xlsx: An Excel file containing data and calculations for various confidence interval examples.
 - `sheet1.csv`: The raw data used in the Excel file, saved separately for easy viewing.

 ### Key Topics